 How much more productive could you be if the start and end to your workday were focused and organized?

 Set up a quick system that allows you to go on autopilot at these two important times in your workday.
 Quick Start and Wrap Up Checklists give you a rock solid process to be as efficient as possible.
 See the sample lists below.
 The items on these lists are fairly obvious, (yours may be different) but without having these tasks written down

 Yeah.
 That’s not a typo, though I’m pretty good at making those.
-Actually it started as a typo in a text and it struck me that it’s an upbeat way to start 2015.
+Actually it started as a typo in a text and it struck me that it’s an upbeat way to start the year.
 In terms of action, “now” is all you get to make a difference in your life.
-Your past actions have an impact on …
+Your past actions have an